peterv-bentley/evo-data-converters/src/evo/data_converters/README.md

 ```

-_Note: this example only returns the `ObjectMetadata`, with no option to not publish immediately.
-Refer to the existing converter examples to see usage for the optional return of `BaseSpatialDataProperties_V1_0_1`._
+**Note:** this example only returns the `ObjectMetadata`, and will publish immediately.
+Refer to the existing converter examples to see usage for the optional return of `BaseSpatialDataProperties_V1_0_1`.

 #### Parameters